 What Is the Difference Between Section 8 and Section 21?

-Section 8 and Section 21 Notices are two methods by which a landlord can ask a tenant to vacate a property.
+Section 8 and Section 21 Notices are two methods by which a landlord can ask a tenant to vacate a property where the tenant has an assured shorthold tenancy agreement.
 Both Notices are governed by the Housing Act 1988.

-Landlords can serve Section 8 Notice and a Section 21 Notice alongside one another or individually.
+Landlords can serve a Section 8 Notice and a Section 21 Notice alongside one another or individually.

 Section 21 is often the preferred Notice as it is a more straightforward route to remove a tenant.
 Following this notice, a landlord may use what is known as the ‘accelerated possession procedure’.